Git Integration features in Rational Team Concert

-Rational Team Concert is a multi-faceted product offering source control, builds, tracking and planning capabilities, and integration across these capabilities (linking a work item to a change-set, for example).
+Rational Team Concert is a team collaboration tool offering source control, builds, tracking and planning capabilities, and integration and traceability across these capabilities.

 Table of Contents